Mnemotechnician/kotlin-mindustry-mod-template/README.md

 # If you're going to use this template, make sure you follow these steps:
 - [ ] Change the root project name in [settings.gradle.kts](settings.gradle.kts)
 - [ ] Read the comments in [build.gradle.kts](mod-src/build.gradle.kts) and perform any required modifications
-- [ ] Rename [the source code folders](mod-src/src/main/kotlin).
-For example, if you're using the github-based naming convention, `com/github/mnemotechnician/kmmt` should become `com/github/YOUR_USER_NAME/YOUR_REPO_OR_MOD_NAME`.
-You may want to use a different convention.
+- [ ] Change the package name of the [main mod class](mod-src/src/main/kotlin/ExampleMod.kt).
+For example, if you're using the github-based naming convention, `com.github.mnemotechnician.kmmt` should become `com.github.YOUR_USER_NAME.YOUR_REPO_OR_MOD_NAME`.
+You may want to use a different convention, tho.
-- [ ] Change the package path of the example mod class
-- [ ] Change values in [mod.hjson](mod.hjson) to whatever you want
+- [ ] Change the values in [mod.hjson](mod.hjson)
-- [ ] After uploading the mod to github, add `mindustry-mod`, `mindustry-mod-v6` or `mindustry-mod-v7` to the repository topics in order for your mod to appear in the mod browser
+- [ ] After uploading the mod to github, add `mindustry-mod` + `mindustry-mod-v6` or `mindustry-mod-v7` to the repository topics in order for your mod to appear in the mod browser

 # Building
 ## Via github actions (this is the best variant for beginners)